andrew-1/toy-sonos-web-controller/README.md

 toy-sonos-web-controller is a simple web controller developed for my kids.
 It displays the queue for a sonos speaker in a browser and allows control of the playing track.

-The following screen shot contains a link to a youtube video showing the web app and controller's simulatenous reponse to inputs.
+The following screen shot contains a link to a youtube video showing the response of the web app (left) and controller (right) to inputs.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/DyiQEilv6rk/0.jpg)](http://www.youtube.com/watch?v=DyiQEilv6rk "Toy sonos demo")